RobotsWar/Plater-corpus/README.md

 * `spidey/` comes from the [Spidey robotics platform](https://github.com/RobotsWar/Spidey)
 * `um2-extruder/` is an [Ultimaker2 extruder upgrade](https://www.youmagine.com/designs/extruder-um2-version-2)

+Parts lists and quantities can be found in the trivial `plater.conf` format

 ## Benchmark conditions

 ### Plates size